How Often Should You Reapply Mineral Zinc Oxide Sunscreen?

 Hello Chuck,

-As your question infers, the need for reapplication depends on the amount of sun exposure.
-First let's back up and talk about zinc oxide versus chemical sunscreens.
+As your question infers, the need for reapplication depends on the amount of sun exposure and the type of sunscreen.
+First let's talk about zinc oxide versus chemical sunscreens.

 What is the difference between a mineral zinc oxide (physical) sunscreen and a chemical sunscreen?